zdravkov/kendo-docs/api/javascript/dataviz/ui/diagram.md

 ### shapeDefaults.editable.tools.name `String`

 The name of the tool.
 The built-in tools are "edit", "delete", "rotateClockwise" and "rotateAnticlockwise".
-Can be set to a custom value.

 ### shapeDefaults.editable.tools.step `Number` *(default: 90)*